Best Electric Razor

 As with almost any other product, if it's not easy to use, you are just less likely to use it.
 For this metric, we look at things like whether or not a razor claims it can be used safely wet and dry (bonus points for both) and, similarly, whether the entire unit is waterproof and can be used in the shower.
 Many of these products come with indicator lights for battery levels, travel locks, and blade replacement.
 We also assess included trimmers and how comfortable or awkward they are to angle correctly, as well as additional features.
 Some of these models also have adaptive power modes and ergonomic designs, which help boost a score.

 These electric razors are all pretty easy to use, with some variability in their versatility.
-Models that can be used wet (that is, in the shower and/or with shaving cream) include the Philips Norelco OneBlade Hybrid, Panasonic Arc5 Electric, Braun Series 5, Braun Series 9 and Panasonic Travel.
-This feature is important because it makes shaving more efficient if you opt to do it in the shower, or more flexible if it happens to just be more comfortable for you to shave with shaving cream.
+Models that can be used wet (that is, in the shower and/or with shaving cream) include the Braun Series 9, Philips Norelco OneBlade Hybrid, Panasonic Arc5 Electric, Braun Series 5, and Panasonic Travel.
+This feature is essential because it makes shaving more efficient if you opt to do it in the shower, or more flexible if it happens to just be more comfortable for you to shave with shaving cream.

 Some models like the Braun Series 5 and Panasonic Arc4 Electric have solid auxiliary trimmers, and the Philips Norelco OneBlade Hybrid is exclusively a (high-performance) trimmer.
 We were surprised that the Braun Series 7 and Series 9 have less-than-impressive trimmers, as does the Philips Norelco 2300.
 A couple of models like the Panasonic Travel and Andis 17150 Pro Foil Lithium Titanium don't have any trimmer at all.